Sentiment Analysis of Mahabharata using F#

 Reading the Graphs & Experience

-Check out word frequency graph here.
+Check out the word frequency graph here.
 Pick any graph.
 Here I am taking three graphs to compare.

 What's Next